 Our nation's capital is also the gridlock capital of the country.
 It has been ranked the "Most Congested City" by the Urban Mobility Scorecard, with the average resident losing some 80 hours a year just to traffic delays.
 Add to that the fact that Washington, D.C. has some of the most expensive car insurance premiums in the country, and driving residents find themselves in a mess.

 The good news is that D.C.'s traffic accident fatality rate is actually one of the lowest in the country.
 Read on to find D.C.'s secret - and what you need for car insurance in the Beltway.

 Washington offers a unique hybrid of "No-Fault" and liability insurance options.
 In most No-Fault insurance systems, drivers must purchase Personal Injury Protection (PIP) to cover them in an accident, regardless of who is at fault.
 But in D.C., PIP is not mandatory.
 Drivers may choose to purchase this coverage and may decide whether or not to use it - or instead seek damages through the other party's liability insurance - after an accident.

 If you choose to use your PIP protection, your ability to file a liability claim against the other party is limited.
 You are only entitled to file a liability claim with the other driver's insurance company if you have suffered serious, long-term injuries or if your medical costs are higher than the limits covered by your insurance.

 Everyone who drives a vehicle registered in D.C. must carry liability and uninsured motorist insurance.
 D.C. uses an electronic verification system to check vehicle registrations against insurance policies.
 If your insurance is canceled for any reason, you are required to turn your registration and plates in to the Department of Motor Vehicles (DMV).

-According to the Insurance Research Council, an estimated 11.9 percent of drivers were uninsured in D.C. in 2012.
+According to the Insurance Research Council, an estimated 15.6 percent of drivers are uninsured in D.C.

 Proof of Insurance